LouisDeMilleville/ChatGPTToAPI/README.md

 (French below)

 This project allows you to create your own ChatGPT API server which will use your own ChatGPT to ask questions to GPT using the web interface (it won't use tokens, so it's technically free API).
-It creates a Chromium account using Selenium and log into your ChatGPT account using cookies that you will have to create before using this server.
+It creates a Chromium instance using Selenium and log into your ChatGPT account using cookies that you will have to create before using this server.
 You will then be able to make an api request to your API from other devices, and you will receive an answer from ChatGPT exactly like if you were using the official API, but without the need to buy tokens.

 ⚠️ This API is NOT designed to handle multiple requests at the same time, and can take more than 10s to get the answer depending on the lenght of the answer.
 The goal is to provide a way to use GPT on your personnal projects which don't need to send many requests at the same time nor fast answers.
 If you have an intensive usage of ChatGPT in your projects, you should use the official API ⚠️